 currency would foster world trade.
 Participating countries hoped to stop

-trade wars created by currency devaluations and tariffs that had slow
+trade wars created by currency devaluations to increase exports and tariffs

 1930's world economic recoveries.
-France called this "America's exorbitant privilege"
+France believed this "America's exorbitant privilege"

 themselves supporting American living standards and subsidizing American